Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Variational Methods for Parameter Estimation

-Traditional VI fits a different parameter vector $\boldsymbol{\psi}_i$ (i.e., a different approximate LV posterior) for each observation.
-This approach quickly becomes computationally infeasible for large sample sizes.
-Additionally, it is not immediately clear how to apply models fitted using VI to new observations (e.g., to compute the log-likelihood of the new observations).
-Amortized variational inference (AVI) solves the above issues by parameterizing the approximate posterior using a powerful function approximator called an inference model.
-Since the inference model parameters are shared across observations, performing AVI requires fitting a constant number of parameters regardless of the sample size, whereas performing VI requires fitting a number of parameters that grows linearly with the sample size.
-Models fitted using AVI can also be straightforwardly applied to new observations by passing the observations through the inference model.
+Although traditional VI fits a different parameter vector $\boldsymbol{\psi}_i$ (i.e., a different mean $\boldsymbol{\mu}_i$ and variance $\boldsymbol{\sigma}_i^2$) for each observation, this approach quickly becomes computationally infeasible for large sample sizes.
+Amortized variational inference (AVI) solves this issue by parameterizing the approximate posterior using a powerful function approximator called an inference model.
+Since the inference model parameters are shared across observations, AVI fits a constant number of parameters regardless of the sample size, whereas VI fits a number of parameters that grows with the sample size.

-The variational autoencoder \citep[VAE; ][]{Kingma2014, Rezende2014} is an algorithm for AVI that uses an artificial neural network (NN) inference model.
-NNs are parametric machine learning models that map a set of predictor variables through a sequence of transformations to predict a set of outcome variables \citep[for a brief overview, see][]{UrbanBauer2021}.
-Using an NN inference model is typically considered justifiable because NNs can approximate any Borel measurable function \citep[e.g.,][]{Cybenko1989} and perform well in a variety of real-world applications \citep{LeCun2015}.
+The variational autoencoder \parencite[VAE; ][]{Kingma2014, Rezende2014} is an AVI algorithm that uses a deep NN inference model \parencite[for a brief overview of NNs, see][Sect.
+2]{UrbanBauer2021}.
+Using an NN inference model is considered justifiable because NNs can approximate any Borel measurable function \parencite[e.g.,][]{Cybenko1989} and perform well in real-world applications \parencite{LeCun2015}.
 We can specify a VAE for confirmatory IFA by parameterizing the approximate LV posterior as follows: